sabatale/prettier-kanban4calm/README.md

 [Check the demo here.](https://github.com/sabatale/prettier-kanban4calm/blob/main/demo.mp4)

-## important
+## Important

 Because the tasks details are also fetched (e.g. description), it is NOT recommended to display all standard Template Tasks.
 If you do, the details are fetched asynchronously so you may have to wait a few seconds before being able to display those for all your tasks.

 ## Features